2015–16 Aston Villa F.C. season

-The 2015–16 Premier League season was Aston Villa's 141st season in English football.
-It was the club's 24th season in the Premier League and 28th and final consecutive season in the top flight of English football.
+The 2015-16 season was Aston Villa's 24th season in the Premier League and their 28th consecutive season in the top flight of English football.
+The 2015–16 Premier League season was Villa's 141st season in English football.
 Villa also participated in the FA Cup and League Cup.

 The club was initially managed by Tim Sherwood, in what would have been his first full season as manager.
 However, Sherwood was sacked on 25 October 2015.
+His assistant, Kevin MacDonald, assumed interim charge.
+He became the first Villa manager, permanent or caretaker, to have a second spell in charge of the club since Graham Taylor in 2002, having managed the club in seven matches in 2010.
 A week later, Rémi Garde agreed a three-and-a-half-year deal to become manager of the bottom of table Premier League side.
 Six days later, in Garde's first match in charge, his new team drew 0–0 with league leaders Manchester City.

 Garde put a strong emphasis on discipline at Villa.
 He dropped midfielder Jack Grealish from the first team after he went partying following a 4–0 loss at Everton.
 On 29 March 2016, with Villa still bottom of the league, Garde left the club by mutual consent with Ex-Coventry City manager Eric Black taking temporary charge for the last seven games of the season.

 The club were relegated from the top flight of English football for the first time since the 1986–87 season following an away loss to Manchester United on 16 April 2016, having been one of seven remaining sides (along with Arsenal, Chelsea, Everton, Liverpool, Manchester United and Tottenham Hotspur) who had not been relegated since the Premier League's inception in 1992 at the beginning of the 2015–16 season.
 On 18 May 2016, it was announced that Tony Xia's Recon Group had agreed to buy Aston Villa for a reported £60 million from American businessman Randy Lerner, with the club becoming part of Recon Group's Sports, Leisure and Tourism division.
 On 14 June 2016, the sale was completed for a reported £76 million after being approved by the Football League.
 Upon completion of the sale, Xia became chairman of the club.